- Each entry should reflect this year’s theme:

 C-SPANthe right to exhibit, distribute, televise and otherwise use the entries in various media.

 - Prize recipients will be determined by judges selected by C-SPAN and the judges' decisions will be final.
 If a team's entry wins, C-SPAN will divide the prize money equally among the team members.
-Prize recipients will be asked to provide a social security number and will be responsible for any taxes associated with the prizes.
-If you do not provide your social security number, you will still be recognized as a winner but will not receive your prize money.
+Prize recipients who win cash prizes of a higher value than $600 will be asked to provide a social security number and will be responsible for any taxes associated with the prizes.
+If a student who wins a cash prize higher than $600 does not provide their social security number, they will still be recognized as a winner but will not receive their prize money.
 C-SPAN reserves the right not to award all prizes in all categories; and C-SPAN reserves the right to not televise a winning video.

-- Prize recipients will be announced on C-SPAN and on www.studentcam.org on March 6, 2013.
+- Prize recipients will be announced on C-SPAN and on www.studentcam.org in March 2014.